aws-samples/aws-kms-pq-tls-example/README.md

 ## AWS KMS Post-quantum TLS Example

-This repository is designed for working and tested code samples that show how to configure the Java SDK 2.0 to use hybrid post-quantum TLS with KMS.
+This repository contains code samples that show how to configure the SDK 2.0 to use the AWS Common Runtime HTTP Client with hybrid post-quantum TLS with KMS.
 For more information, see [Using Post-Quantum TLS with KMS](https://aws.amazon.com/blogs/security/using-post-quantum-tls-with-kms/) (blog) and [Using Hybrid Post-Quantum TLS with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/pqtls.html) (documentation).

-This Java code shows how to create a dependency on the new AWS SDK for Java 2.0 and HTTP client and how to configure it to use hybrid post-quantum cipher suites.
-Then, it uses the configured KMS client in an import key test.
+These samples demonstrate how to use hybrid post-quantum TLS to perform sensitive KMS operations.
+We consider sensitive operations to be ones where confidential data is sent over the network that is not protected from quantum advisories.
+This includes:
+* ImportKey
+* GenerateDataKey
+* Encrypt
+* Decrypt

+A large scale quantum computer could be used to recover the TLS session key from classic TLS  key exchanges (RSA, ECDHE, and FFDHE).
+The TLS session key is used to encrypt the plaintext data as it is sent over the network.
+This would reveal the plaintext in the Encrypt request or the plaintext in the decrypt response.
+ImportKey's use of the wrapping RSA key does not protect against a quantum advisory.

 ### Prequesites
 * Software: